yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 impl Task {
     fn run(self: Arc<Task>) {
         let waker = async_task::waker_fn(|| {
-            todo!("schedule if the task is not woken already or running");
+            todo!("schedule if the task is not woken already and is not running");
         });

         let cx = &mut Context::from_waker(&waker);